 Deleting Snapshots

 Existing snapshots can be deleted once they are no longer in use or to increase the total number of available snapshots.
-Deleted snapshots cannot be recovered.
+You can delete snapshots along with their source sandbox or retain them for later use.
+You cannot recover deleted snapshots.

 You can delete a snapshot after a certain period depending on the size of the source sandbox: